 - Entitlement to a UK GHIC is not based on nationality but residency.

 - This will vary from country to country so further advice will need to be sought.

 - When undertaking placements in the USA – additional healthcare insurance is most likely required.

 Please consult with your registered university as a risk assessment may be required depending on the type of placement and location.

 Bristol Students: University of Bristol have recently made available SafeZone, a safety app to use when travelling overseas.

 Things that may help with organising and completing your placement:

-- Ensure you have travel and health insurance in place (refer to taking your placement abroad section).
+- Ensure you have travel insurance in place.

 - Check travel and accommodation cancellation policies before booking.

 - You may want to consider whether flexible start dates are possible.